Valliyur: Transport facilities

 Valliyur is well connected by road and rail network.
 It is located on NH 44, the longest running north- south highway of India, the four-lane express way provides good connectivity to Valliyur.
 Scheduled bus services are available to Tirunelveli, Nagercoil, Chennai, Madurai, Coimbatore, Thiruvananthapuram, Bengaluru and many other places.
 The Valliyur Railway station is located on the eastern part of the town provides train connections with Chennai, Bengaluru, Mumbai, Delhi, Howrah, etc.

-Nearest airport is Thoothukkudi Airport, 75 km away.
-Thiruvananthapuram International Airport, 120 km away, and Madurai International Airport, 200 km away, also serve the people of Valliyur.
+The nearest airport is Thoothukkudi Airport, at 75 km.
+Thiruvananthapuram International Airport is 120 km away, and Madurai International Airport at 200 km also serve the people of Valliyur.